Dalila Argaez Wendlandt

-Dalila Argaez Wendlandt (born 1968/1969) is an associate justice of the Massachusetts Supreme Judicial Court.
-She is a former Associate Justice of the Massachusetts Appeals Court.
+Dalila Argaez Wendlandt (born October 1969) is an American lawyer who has served as an associate justice of the Massachusetts Supreme Judicial Court since 2020.
+She previously served as an associate justice of the Massachusetts Appeals Court from 2017 to 2020.

 Early life and education

 Wendlandt was born in New Orleans, the daughter of Colombian immigrants.
 She received a Bachelor of Science in Mechanical Engineering from the University of Illinois at Urbana–Champaign in 1991 and a Master of Science in Mechanical Engineering from the Massachusetts Institute of Technology in 1993 and her Juris Doctor with high honors from Stanford Law School in 1996, where she was an editor of the Stanford Law Review.

 Legal career

 After graduating law school, she served as a law clerk for Judge John M. Walker Jr. of the United States Court of Appeals for the Second Circuit.
-In 1997, she joined the law firm Ropes & Gray, eventually becoming a partner.
+In 1997, she joined the law firm Ropes & Gray, where she focused on electro-mechanical devices and controls algorithms, regarding patent and trade secret misappropriation litigation, eventually becoming a partner.

 Judicial career

 Massachusetts Court of Appeals

 Wendlandt was appointed to the Massachusetts Appeals Court in 2017 to fill the vacancy left by the elevation of Judge Elspeth B. Cypher to the Supreme Judicial Court.
 She officially joined the court on July 7, 2017.
 Her service on the appeals terminated upon being sworn in as an associate justice of the Massachusetts Supreme Judicial Court.
 She was succeeded by Justice Rachel Hershfang.